GienekP/menu4car/README.md

     ./menu4car menu4car.txt -o outcartimage.xex

 and outcartimage.xex is a flasher application ready to be placed on the media readable by real Atari.
-The file size nay exceed 1 MB, so floppy disk is too small.
+The file size nay exceed 1 MB, so floppy disk may too small for cartridge images filled up more than disk size.

 Full list of parameteres: